ClementNerma/tapo-rest/README.md

 }
 ```

-The `name` field can be set to whatever name you want.
-The `device_type` field can be any of:
+For devices, the `name` field can be set to whatever name you want, while `device_type` can be any of:

 * `L510`, `L520`, `L610` (light bulbs)
 * `L530`, `L535`, `L630` (light bulbs with customizable colors)